Zone-organization/Nuclear-Engine/README.md

   - Correctly Implement Model Loading with Assimp.
   - Implement Phong-Lighting.

-## Roadmap
+## Road-map
   - Support Android & Linux & UWP Platforms.
   - Support PhysX or Bullet Physics Library.
   - Support A Uber Shader instead of GLSL , HLSL.
-  - Support Text Renderering With immediate mode GUI.
+  - Support Text Rendering With immediate mode GUI.
   - There are more but these are the most important...

 ### Building
-Currently Visual Studio 2017 15.5.5 to build it and look at Deps section
+Currently I am using Visual Studio 2017 15.5.5 to build it.
+For Dependencies please see https://github.com/Zone-organization/Nuclear-Deps

 ### Architecture
 Features:
   - All frequently called API functions and classes are 100% allocated on the Stack.
-  - Design allows you to take advantage of its flexability and define your own renderers!
+  - Design allows you to take advantage of its flexibility and define your own renderers!
   - No Dynamic Inheritance or slow Function Pointers in any API call!

 Summary:
-Designed for Speed & Med-End Machines unlike other engine such as unreal engine that requires high end system requirements or amazon lamburyard that takes whole your HDD Space.
+Designed for Speed & Med-End Machines unlike other engine such as unreal engine that requires high end system requirements or amazon lumberyard that takes whole your HDD Space.

 Detailed Description:
 It is designed to support multiple renderers such as OpenGL3 And DirectX11, where on some platforms as windows